nauam/Courses/docs/manual/03-getting-started.md

 ## Command Line Tools

-QW Control includes a number of shell tools to dispatch commands, load and run Job definitions, and interact with the dispatcher's queue.
+Rundeck includes a number of shell tools to dispatch commands, load and run Job definitions, and interact with the dispatcher's queue.
 These command line tools are an alternative to functions accessible in the graphical console.